“Constant kindness can accomplish much. As the sun makes ice melt, kindness causes misunderstanding, mistrust, and hostility to evaporate.”

 3. Replace the unconstructive criticism.

 Try encouragement instead of excessive criticism.
-It helps people to both raise their self-esteem and to do a better job.
+It helps people to both raise their self-confidence and to do a better job.

 And it will make things more fun and more light-hearted in the long run.